Cathy347Le/made-from-scratch/notes.md

   - Add actions and use Local Storage.
 Update store.js to access the local storage
     - Need Axios because when we add an item to the cart, we need to make a request to /api/products/:id to get all the data related to that specific product
 - Bring actions into the Cart component and check on Redux Dev Tools
+- Bring in the state using useSelector and display on frontend
+- Add trash can button and checkout button - test by having onClick function set to console.log(msg)

 #### Add Message Component (nah to Loader)